colonyos/haskell/README.md

 # Introduction
-This repo contains a Haskell implementation of the ColonyRuntime API, making it possible to implement Colonies applications/workers in Haskell.
+This repo contains a Haskell implementation of the Colonies API, making it possible to implement Colonies executor and applications in Haskell.

 ## Example code
 The code below assigns a Colonies process and calculates the last number in a Fibonacci series.